top of page

 Frequently Asked Questions

 Unlike talking to friends and family, counselling offers a unique relationship, free from judgment and without being offered solutions or ways to 'fix' things.
-My aim is always to hear your story from your perspective and to accompany you on your journey of self-discovery.
-The counselling relationship will be honest and real in its interactions - supporting your potential for self awareness and growth.
+My aim is always to hear your story from your perspective and to accompany you on your own individual journey.

 How long does counselling last?

 This will be different for each individual.
-I work in an 'open ended' way, meaning that we are not limited to a specific number of sessions.
-We will regularly review our work together, planning for an ending when appropriate.
-Some people may like to work to an allocated number of sessions (e.g six) this can also be accommodated.
+I work in an open-ended way, meaning there is no set number of sessions — we can continue for as long as the support feels helpful.
+We will regularly review our work together and plan for an ending when the time feels right.
+If you prefer to work to an agreed number of sessions (for example, six), this can also be arranged.

 Each session is 50 minutes long and I recommend attending weekly.
 However, your requirements and availability can be individually discussed.